The impact of overtime on salaried personnel

 The second is less clear.
-My hope is that a few observations on my part will help you to see the impact for your operation.
+My hope is that a few observations on my part will help you to see the impact on your operation.

-First of all, I will be speaking to the roll of direct supervision of hourly employees in a shiftwork operation.
+First of all, I will be speaking to the role of direct supervision of hourly employees in a shiftwork operation.
 This is often an industrial setting but need not be so.

 Supervisors are typically salaried.
 Sometimes they are home-grown in that they come from the existing hourly workforce.
 Sometimes they are brought in from the outside.

 This new overtime rule means that if you are paying your supervisors less than about $26 an hour, then you must pay them overtime when they work over 40 hours in a week.